 - Student notification of placement: Will match on a rolling basis, all will be notified by July 2020 (exact date TBD)

 - Orientation (In-person): July 2020 from noon-1:00 pm.
 Will be held in the Mayo Memorial Building on the Twin Cities Campus (exact date TBD)

 - ROE Program Timeframe: 2-3 days, to be completed during July 2020-August 2020 (exact dates TBD)

 - Debrief: early September 2020 (exact date TBD)

 Students in the ROE are matched up with a physician at a clinic in rural MN.
 The student will shadow the physician at the clinic, on rounds, or at the hospital and nursing homes.
 The student and the physician will negotiate the length of the ROE experience; a 2-3 day experience is typical.
 Students are provided room at the physician’s home or in the hospital and become involved with the social life of the community.
 Participants will only need to provide their own transportation and meals.

-*ROE participants MUST attend the in-person Orientation on Tuesday, July 9th from noon-1:00 pm.
+*ROE participants MUST attend the in-person Orientation (exact date TBD).